xobs/nextpnr/README.md

 You can change the location where nextpnr will be installed (this will usually default to `/usr/local`) by using `-DCMAKE_INSTALL_PREFIX=/install/prefix`.

+You can also provide precompiled chipdb files in order to speed up compilation.
+To do this, save the contents of `$target/chipdb/*.bin` and `$target/chipdb/*.bba` from a successful compilation, and then specify `-DPRECOMPILED_CHIPDB_ROOT=/path/to/chipdb` to use these files without regenerating them every time.
+This can also be useful for cross-compiling `nextpnr`.

 Notes for developers
 --------------------